researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

     1. Such messages would have to contain triples in their content graphs that our shapes are expecting.
         1. simplest solution is to add an imput field for raw RDF data in the owner app.
     1. Alternatively, the counterpart could send messages that tell us to ignore certain graphs that have been sent earlier, because they contained wrong data, or data that is no longer true (such as the current location).
 The semantics would be 'Graph XY (the one to ignore) is false'.
-        1. In order to do this, the owner app would have to allow creating such messages somehow, e.g. by displaying an 'ignore/don't ignore' toggle button next to each message.
+        1. We have defined how messages can later be retracted in [our DeSemWeb2017 publication](http://ceur-ws.org/Vol-1934/contribution-07.pdf) - we just need to implement that and give it a good GUI
     1. How could the bot could encourage such messages?
+        1. Variant A: Keep it simple - show results - wait for triples
+            1. validate the current data with the shapes
+            1. send the validation result to the counterpart
+            1. wait for triples that improve the result or messages that invalidate certain graphs (and thereby improve the result).
-        1. Variant A: Question - Suggestion - Question loop
+        1. Variant B: Question - Suggestion - Question loop (technically more complicated)
             1. validate the current data with the shapes
             1. create plaintext questions based on the validation result
             1. ask the counterpart those questions